 We think perhaps that the statement: “In a certain sense the application of the theory to mammals tells us little that we did not know before, and is therefore trivial”, may not be required to make the point that you are making.
 We believe that this study may have major influence on the field of ecology as a whole, perhaps opening up entire new sub-disciplines such as one we might call ‘macroecology’ and future concepts that one might term ‘metabolic theory’ – and we do not necessarily think it is in any way trivial.

-With the successful revision of these two manuscript we would be happy to accept them for publication in The American Naturalist.
-We appreciate the great insight and potential future impact of these studies, but feel that the synthesis and findings could be a bit better communicated to your future audience of fourth year ecology and environmental science students in 2016.
+With the successful revision of these two manuscripts, we would be happy to accept them for publication in The American Naturalist.
+We appreciate the great insight and potential future impact of these studies, but feel that the syntheses and findings could be a bit better communicated to your future audience of fourth year ecology and environmental science students in 2016.

 By Isla and her Critical Thinking Tutorial Group